Active Fire Maps: Real-Time Forest Fires

 1. Google Earth Pro

 Google Earth Pro is a handy tool that helps you sight-see the planet.
 And the best part is that it’s never a cloudy day.
 Even though the imagery is usually less than a year old, chances are that you won’t see a forest fire in the application.
-But really, all it takes is a bit of legwork to get started.
+But really, all it takes is some legwork to get started.

 First, download the latest active fire data from NASA.
 Next, drag and drop the KMZ into Google Earth Pro.
 As you can see above, the latest forest fires will pop up with fire symbols.
 If you want to see a snapshot of the fire, your best chance is to use a Landsat scene from the USGS Earth Explorer.

 Fortunately, we have a tutorial on how to download Landsat data.
 Select your area and time frame.
 Then, choose Landsat-8.
-The image type you want is Landsat Look with Geographic Reference (about 10MB).
+The image type you want is Landsat Look with Geographic Reference (Data Sets > Landsat > Landsat Collection 2 Level 1 > Landsat 8-9 OLI/TIRS).
 Download it.
 Finally, drag and drop the Landsat image into Google Earth Pro without any extra processing.

 Not only is Google Earth Pro good for active forest fires but also for measuring the footprint of the burned area.
 It’s easy to get confused with clouds for Landsat images, so you can verify the fire with thermal infrared (TIR) and the KMZ.

 2. NASA’s Worldview and FIRMS

 Not only is NASA Worldview an active fires map, but it’s also a live imagery map.
-So this means that you can see forest fires and (coarse) imagery as they are collected in near real-time.
-If you want to view fires in Worldview, click “Add Layers” and it has a whole category for fires data.
+This means that you can see forest fires and (coarse) imagery as they are collected in near real-time.
+If you want to view fires in Worldview, click “Add Layers” and it has a whole category for wildfire data.

 If you need better imagery for a basemap, NASA’s Fire Information for Resource Management System (FIRMS) is a feature-rich interactive fire map.
 In this web map, you can visualize daily global fire locations within 3 hours of satellite overpass from both MODIS (Moderate Resolution Imaging Spectroradiometer) and VIIRS satellites.
 More on these sensors later.